sasjs/cli.sasjs.io/docs/deploy.md

 ### API Approach

-Any files in your `tgtDeployScripts` array that have a ".sas" extension will be sent to the relevant API (9 or Viya) for execution.
+Any files in your `deployScripts` array that have a ".sas" extension will be sent to the relevant API (9 or Viya) for execution.

 #### Viya API deployment